bird-house/birdhouse-deploy/birdhouse/README.rst

 automated continuous deployment.
 See the continuous deployment setup section below and the variable ``AUTODEPLOY_EXTRA_REPOS`` in `env.local.example <env.local.example>`_ (:download:`download </birdhouse/env.local.example>`).

-The automatic deployment of the PAVICS platform, of the Jupyter tutorial notebooks and of the automatic deployment mechanism itself can all be enabled by following the `scheduling instructions <components/README.rst#scheduler>`_.
+The automatic deployment of the Birdhouse platform, of the Jupyter tutorial notebooks and of the automatic deployment mechanism itself can all be enabled by following the `scheduling instructions <components/README.rst#scheduler>`_.